-On 16 May 2022, Refinitiv Benchmark Services (UK) Limited, the administrator of Canadian Dollar Offered Rate (CDOR), published a cessation notice announcing that the calculation and publication of all tenors of CDOR will permanently cease immediately following a final publication on 28 June 2024.
+On May 16, 2022, Refinitiv Benchmark Services (UK) Limited, the administrator of Canadian Dollar Offered Rate (CDOR), published a cessation notice announcing that the calculation and publication of all tenors of CDOR will permanently cease immediately following a final publication on June 28, 2024.
 When CDOR is discontinued or otherwise unavailable, the rate of interest on floating rate debt or derivatives will be determined for the relevant period by the fallback provisions applicable to such instruments.
-The company will continue to assess the effect of these proposed amendments throughout 2022 and 2023.
+As of September 30, 2023, the company had twenty-three CDOR payable financial instruments with a fair value of \$3,199 million along with thirty-four CDOR receivable financial instruments with a fair value of \$199 million.
+Interest payments repriced for periods after June 28, 2024 will be based on the new benchmark rates as determined by the fallback provisions of each instrument.
+The Company will continue to assess the effect of the amendments throughout fiscal 2024.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2022
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2023